 Bjorn grew up in the greater Boston area and graduated from the College of William & Mary in Virginia in 1998 with a B.A. in History.
-After teaching U.S. History in Georgia for one year, Bjorn joined Young Life staff in 1999 working in Virginia and Exeter, NH.
-Along with his wife, Abby, and their two boys, Soren and Nils, Bjorn moved to Dover in 2009 to re-start Young Life ministry.
+After teaching U.S. History in Georgia for a year, Bjorn joined Young Life staff in 1999, working in Virginia and Exeter, NH.
+Along with his wife, Abby, and their two boys, Soren and Nils, Bjorn moved to Dover in 2009 to restart the Young Life ministry there.
 Bjorn currently works for Young Life as a staff trainer and new area developer.

 The Anderson family joined BeFree shortly after moving to Dover and Bjorn began working as the Pastor of Community Groups in October 2012.

 Gina grew up in New Hampshire and graduated with a B.A. in English from Cedarville University and an M.A. in English from the University of Louisville.
 She taught high school and college English until she suspended her career to raise her three children, Louisa, Thomas, and Camilla.
 In 2011, her family joined BeFree Dover and she began volunteering in DIG.
 There, she witnessed the beauty of DIG’s reflective engagement approach to children’s ministry, and God developed her passion for the spiritual formation of children.
 In 2016, she came on as the Children's Ministry Director.